BasicWolf/zblog/src/content/articles/2024-03-23-teams-topologies/teams-topologies.rst

 especially when combined with well-defined software boundaries and efficient team interactions.

-The **strteam-aligned** team is the primary team type in an organization, and the purpose of the other fundamental team topologies.
+The **stream-aligned** team is the primary team type in an organization, and the purpose of the other fundamental team topologies.
 A *stream* represents the continuous flow of work aligned to a business domain or organizational capability.
 The team is empowered to build and deliver customer or user